-and it was introduced by Kodomtsev and Petviashvili (see\cite{KP}) in 1970 from the study of transverse stability of the solitary wave solution of the Kortewed de-Vrie (KdV) equation.
-The KP equations are completely integrable and can be solved by inverse scattering transform.
-Moreover, the equation \eqref{kpall} has been studied separatyly depending the on the sign is used, with negative sign is known as KP-I equation, otherwise is the KP-II equation, these propagation of the trajectories behave very differently from one equation to another one and do not allow us to study at the same time.
+and it was introduced by Kadomtsev and Petviashvili (see \cite{KP}) in 1970 from the study of transverse stability of the solitary wave solution of the Korteweg-de Vries (KdV) equation.
+The KP equations are completely integrable and they can be solved by inverse scattering transform.
+Moreover, the equation \eqref{kpall} has been studied separately depending on the sign that is used, with a negative sign it is known as KP-I equation, otherwise it is the KP-II equation.
+The propagation of the trajectories behave very differently from one equation to another one and they do not allow us to study at the same time.
 In this paper, we concentrate on the KP-II equation.\\

-Concerning about the Cauchy problem, the KP-II equation has been well studied.
-In the pioneering work of J.Bourgain \cite{B93}, he proved the global well-posedness of KP-II equation in $L^2(\mathbb{T}^2)$ by using the Fourier restriction norm introduced by himself.
-For non-periodic setting, Takaoka and Tzvetkov in \cite{Tzvetkov} demonstrated local well-posedness in anisotropic Sobolev space $H^{s_1,s_2}(\mathbb{R}^2)$ with $s_1>-\frac{1}{3}$ and $s_2\geq 0$.
+Concerning to the Cauchy problem, the KP-II equation has been well studied.
+In a pioneering work, Bourgain \cite{B93} proved the global well-posedness of KP-II equation in $L^2(\mathbb{T}^2)$ by using the Fourier restriction norm introduced by himself in \cite{B-Gafa}.
+For non-periodic setting, Takaoka and Tzvetkov in \cite{Tzvetkov} proved local well-posedness in anisotropic Sobolev space $H^{s_1,s_2}(\mathbb{R}^2)$ with $s_1>-\frac{1}{3}$ and $s_2\geq 0$.
 Hadac, Kerr and Koch in \cite{Koch} proved global well-posedness and scattering for small data in critical functional space $H^{-\frac{1}{2},0}(\mathbb{R}^2)$.
-Molinet, Saut and Tzvetkov in \cite{Saut} showed the local and global well-posedness for partially periodic data.
+Molinet, Saut and Tzvetkov in \cite{Saut} showed the local and global well-posedness for partially periodic data .

-We will address the exact controllability problem for KP-II equation.
-Before getting into the problem, we observe that \eqref{kpall} can be written as
+We will address the problem of exact controllability for KP-II equation.
+Before getting into this problem, we observe that \eqref{kpall} can be written as

 where the Fourier multiplier $\partial_x^{-1}$ is defined by